Archives of the Department of Chemistry, 1886 - 2017

 Conditions Governing Access

 Certain personal records are closed to scholars for 80 years from the date of creation under data protection legislation.
-Restrictions are clearly indicated in catalogue entries.
+Restrictions are clearly indicated in individual catalogue entries.
+Digital records are in the process of being ingested into the University Library's preservation repository.
+There is currently no access to this material.

 Conditions Governing Use

-Requests to publish text should be addressed to the Keeper of University Archives, photographs to the Head of Digital Content Unit.
+Requests to publish text should be addressed to the Keeper of University Archives, images to the Head of Cultural Heritage Imaging Labortatory.
 Both at Cambridge University Library, West Road, Cambridge CB3 9DR.

 Biographical / Historical